GoogleCloudPlatform/generative-ai/gemini/function-calling/sql-talk-app/README.md

 **Ask Questions:** Type questions about your data in a natural language format such as:
-- "How many different brands do we have in stock?"
+- What kind of data is in this database?
+- How many distribution centers are there?
+- What's the average number of orders per day?
-- "Show me the price range of products in the swimwear category."
+- What is the average price and number of items that customers order?
-- "Which distribution centers have the least available inventory?"
+- Which product categories have the highest profit margins?

-**Receive Answers:** Gemini will process your inquiries, generate appropriate SQL queries, execute them on BigQuery, and return results in plain language.
+**Get Answers:** Gemini will process your inquiries, generate appropriate SQL queries, execute them on BigQuery, and return results in plain language.

 ## Key Features